 Runners-up honors went to two individuals named as Intel Foundation Young Scientist Award winners.
 Each of these students received USD 50,000 in scholarship funds for their ground-breaking projects.

 With the rapid adoption of portable electronics, Eesha Khare, 18, of Saratoga, California, recognized the crucial need for energy-efficient storage devices.
-She developed a tiny device that fits inside cell phone batteries, allowing them to fully charge within 20-30 seconds.
-Eesha’s invention also has potential applications for car batteries.
+She developed a tiny device called a supercapacitor, which allows an LED to fully charge within 20 – 30 seconds.
+The project builds on existing research in the area, and specifically aims to create an improved supercapacitor with increased energy density, while maintaining power density and long life cycle.
+Eesha’s invention has potential applications for car batteries and cell phone batteries.

 By simulating thousands of clusters of galaxies, Henry Wanjune Lin, 17, of Shreveport, Louisiana, has provided scientists with valuable new data, allowing them to better understand the mysteries of astrophysics, including dark matter, dark energy and the balance of heating and cooling in the universe’s most massive objects.

 2International Organization for Road Accident Prevention